 Figure 10.
 “Knot-hole” example: Top, the entrance pupil is far from the opening (knot hole), providing a limited view of the image.
 Bottom, the entrance pupil is at the opening providing a fuller view

 Radiant AR/VR Measurement Solution

 To address the unique challenges of qualifying integrated NEDs under the same conditions as they are visualized by human users, Radiant developed an AR/VR Lens.
-The AR/VR Lens is designed to be combined with high-resolution imaging photometers and colorimeters, in 16-, 29-, or 43-megapixel models (see Fig. 11).
+The AR/VR Lens is designed to be combined with high-resolution imaging photometers and colorimeters (16-megapixels and higher) (see Fig. 11).

 Figure 11.
-The Radiant AR/VR Display Test Solution includes (left to right): AR/VR Lens, ProMetric® Imaging Colorimeter or Photometer (16, 29, or 43MP options), and TrueTest™ Software with optional TT-ARVR™ module.
+The Radiant AR/VR Display Test Solution includes (left to right): AR/VR Lens, ProMetric® Imaging Colorimeter or Photometer, and TrueTest™ Software with optional TT-ARVR™ module.